Has your head ever been filled with one single thought, or a string of thoughts, that just keep repeating… and repeating… and repeating themselves?

 Setting more realistic goals that you’re capable of achieving can reduce the risks of overthinking your own actions.

-6. Boost your self-esteem
+6. Work on enhancing your self-esteem

 7. Try meditation